-I think you’re really going to enjoy this quick, single-serving of microwave cinnamon apples.
-The apples cooked in a bag or a bowl take about five minutes from beginning to end.
+Sneak Peek: This quick, single-serving of Microwave Cinnamon Apples is cooked in a bag (or a bowl if you prefer).
+It takes about five minutes to prepare from beginning to end.

-What crazy thing do you eat when you crave something sweet but there are no obvious desserts in the house?
+What crazy thing do you eat when you crave something sweet, but there are no apparent desserts in the house?

 One of my sisters confessed to eating dry cake mix.
-She made sure we knew that was a long-g-g-g time ago.
-Doesn’t that make any confession easier when you say it that way?
+She made sure we knew that was a lo-o-o-o-n-g time ago.
+Doesn’t that make any confession easier when everybody understands it is ancient history?

-It sounded like the perfect topping for cinnamon chips similar to the Apple Buenos we used to enjoy at Taco Bueno on Sunday nights after church.
-I tried it and was instantly smitten.
+It sounded like the perfect topping for cinnamon chips, similar to the Apple Buenos we used to enjoy at Taco Bueno on Sunday nights after church.
+So, I tried it and was instantly smitten.
 I predict you’ll feel the same.

-Is it safe to microwave in a zippered plastic bag?
+Is it safe to bake apples in a microwave using a zippered plastic bag?

 Basically, they are saying…